rocketechgroup/cloud-run-gpg-decryptor/README.md

-# cloud-run-pgp-decryptor
+# cloud-run-gpg-decryptor

-A pgp decryptor service runs on cloud run to decrypt files from GCS as they land via the event triggered to PubSub
+A gpg decryptor service runs on cloud run to decrypt files from GCS as they land via the event triggered to PubSub